bgaze/laravel-crud/README.md

 Two themes are provided :

-* **crud:classic** generates a fully fonctionnal "classic" HTML CRUD, creating for you : migration, model, factory, seeder, request, resource, controller, views and routes.
+* **crud:classic** generates a fully fonctionnal "classic" CRUD.
+_It creates for you : migration, model, factory, seeder, request, resource, controller, blade views and routes._
-* **crud:api** generates a fully fonctionnal REST API CRUD, creating for you : migration, model, factory, seeder, request, resource, controller and routes.
+* **crud:api** generates a fully fonctionnal REST API CRUD.
+_It creates for you : migration, model, factory, seeder, request, resource, controller and routes._

 ## Installation